codinghistorian/EIP712_batchMetatransaction/README.md

 4)Ownable.sol -> Ownable2.sol in Openzeppelin

 I changed Owner state variable from private to public so that inheriting ERC20 contract can access the owner.
-The intention was to make sure whenever the mint button is pressed, owner of the ERC20 contract receives the newly minted token.
-IT IS A TERRIBLE PRACTICE since the Ownable contract's owner variable can 'potentially' change the state variable upstream.
+Although the intention was to make sure whenever the mint button is pressed, owner of the ERC20 contract receives the newly minted token.
+But it was a terrible mistake.
+Just could call a getter function which returns owner.
+It is also worth mentioning that IT IS A TERRIBLE PRACTICE to mess around with libraries.
+Changing private state variable to public is A HORRIBLE PRACTICE since the Ownable contract's owner variable can 'potentially' change the state variable upstream.

 5) Node module is up in the github so npm install would be not neccessary.